panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 `const { name, realName } = hero` is an object destructuring assignment.
 This statement defines the variables `name` and `realName`, then assigns to them the values of properties `hero.name` and `hero.realName` correspondingly.

-Comparing the 2 approaches to access the object properties:
+Compare two approaches to accessing the object properties:

 ```javascript
 const name     = hero.name;